 Line notes cannot be entered or edited as part of the ordering /change process in Sterling.
 They are view only on the orders.

-Line Comments are restricted to 60 characters on web site, and these can only be entered and not edited.
+Line Comments are restricted to 60 characters on web site, and these can only be entered and not edited by end users However CSR can add and edit line comments.

 webMethods to parse the line notes (multiple lines in legacy to one line filed in Sterling) to populate the line notes field at line level before it is sent to Sterling.